 IELTS Writing Section - Things to Know

-Are you looking to score well in IELTS exam?
-There might be tons of reasons you are looking to take an IELTS exam.
-This might range from the need to get a good score to attain admission in that university of your choice or to pass it to get a residence in another country.
-IELTS and TOEFL are two exams that are extensively used the world over today.
+There might be tons of reasons why someone is trying to take an IELTS exam.
+This might range from the need to get a good score to attain admission to that university of their choice or to pass it to get a residence in another country.
+IELTS and TOEFL are two exams that are extensively used all over the world today.

-While the IELTS exam has different parts to it, one of the most important criterion is the IELTS writing section.
+While the IELTS exam has different parts to it, one of the most important criteria is the IELTS Writing Section.

 The IELTS writing test is different for IELTS Academic and IELTS General Training.
-To get a better understanding about the same, read on:
+To get a better understanding of the same, read on:

-It is a 60 minutes test where the candidate is required to complete two writing tasks, each of a different text and writing style.
+It is a 60-minute test where the candidate is required to complete two writing tasks, each of a different text and writing style.

 The IELTS General Writing Test

-In the GT module, the writing test is different, The candidate is given one hour to complete two tasks that are of 150 and 250 words each.
-The first part is a letter writing, and the 2nd part is essay writing based on the given topic.
+In the GT module, the writing test is different; The candidate is given one hour to complete two tasks that are 150 and 250 words each.

 - Don't be repetitive.

-- Follow an organic and natural way, keep a flow in your writings and work.
+- Follow an organic and natural way, and keep a flow in writing and work.

-- Don't use jargons and heavy words if not required.
+- Don't use jargon and heavy words if not required.

-- Read the question carefully and then plan what you want to write.
+- Read the question carefully and then plan what the candidate wants to write.

 - Write clearly.

-- Spend more time on Task 2 because you will have to support it with points and examples as it is for 250 words.
+- Spend more time on Task 2 because candidates will have to support it with points and examples as it is for 250 words.

 - Don't copy the same words as in the question.